Mihir-Rabari/ved-db-rust-client/README.md

 **Official Rust client library and CLI tool for VedDB Server**

 This repository provides both a Rust client library and a command-line interface (CLI) for interacting with VedDB Server.
-Built with async/await and designed for high performance.
+Fully supports VedDB v0.2.0 features including Document Store, Encryption, and Replication.

 **What's included:**
 - 📚 **Rust Library** (`veddb-client`) - Async client for embedding in your applications